A kinder, more effective path than boot camps

 What are the limitations of a boot camp for teens?

-Boot camps may seem like a quick fix for behavioral issues, but they come with significant drawbacks.
-Importantly, their “tough love” methods often fail to address deep root causes, such as mental health struggles, past trauma, or emotional challenges.
+Boot camps may seem like a quick fix for behavioral issues, but they have significant drawbacks.
+Their “tough love” methods cannot address mental health struggles, past trauma, or emotional challenges.
 Here are some other key limitations to consider:

 • A one-size-fits-all approach